nbusser/TL2-basic-lexer/README.md

 # Simple lexer

-This project is a simple test for a LL(1) grammar lexer.
+This project is a simple test for a LL(1) grammar parser.

 #### BNF:
 'Epsilon' means empty set